Please adjust the volume.

 In the case of corporate loans, it posted KRW 157 trillion as of end of June.
 It increased 2.1% compared

-loans, with the loan demand growth following worsening conditions for corporate bond issuing and as a
+corporate loans, with the loan demand growth following worsening conditions for corporate bond issuing and

 pressure to repay unsecured loans.

-conditions, we wish to focus on asset quality and profitability management and concentrate on qualitative
+external conditions, we wish to focus on asset quality and profitability management and concentrate on

 Let's go to the next page.

-stabilization trend.
-With the visualization of strengthening efforts for workforce efficiency, we believe that
+lower stabilization trend.
+With the visualization of strengthening efforts for workforce efficiency, we

 Next, I would like to cover the credit cost.